Rodgers throws for 2 TDs, Packers hold off Brady, Bucs 14-12

 Ryan Succop kicked a pair of 45-yard field goals for the Bucs, the second trimming Green Bay’s lead to 14-6 midway through the third quarter.

 Brady, who won three of four previous head-to-head matchups with Rodgers, finished 31 of 42 passing for 271 yards and one touchdown.
-He was sacked three times.
+He was sacked three times and got minimal help from a rushing attack that produced 34 yards on 14 attempts.

+“Too many plays where we were behind the sticks, penalties, turnovers, missed opportunities,” Brady said.
+“The defense played great.
+We have to do a better job.
+We haven’t scored many points all season.”

+The 45-year-old Brady actually had Tampa Bay's longest run of the day, an 18-yard scramble that was nullified by a holding penalty in the third quarter.
+He broke the brace he wears on his left knee when he slid at the end of the run.

 Aaron Jones fumbled into the end zone after a 3-yard reception to the Bucs 2, costing the Packers a chance to add at least three points late in the second quarter.
 The Green Bay offense was never the same after that.